Ranks in Scouts BSA: First Class

 First Class is the rank above Second Class and below Star Scout.
 A Scout can work on the requirements for the Tenderfoot, Second Class, and First Class ranks at the same time, but must earn them in sequence.
 The badge is awarded when the Scout completes requirements in the areas of Scoutcraft, physical fitness, citizenship, personal growth and Scout Spirit.
 At this point, Scouts shift focus from learning physical Scouting method to start developing leadership skills.

 Originally, First Class was the all around Scout and the final and highest rank.
 Later ranks were originally recognitions of earning merit badges beyond First Class, and not properly ranks.
 Now these additional ranks form a second tier where Scouts can further develop leadership skills and explore potential vocations and avocations through the merit badge program.

 Although Eagle is the highest rank and one all Scouts should strive for, the number of Scouts achieving First Class within one year of joining is still one of the key measures of unit effectiveness.
 Studies purportedly have shown that if a Scout achieves First Class within a year of joining, they typically stay in the Scout program for at least three years.
-Scouts who do so are purportedly more likely to retain Scout values as an adult and achieve the BSA primary mission of "producing useful citizens".
+Scouts who do so are purportedly more likely to retain Scout values as an adult and achieve Scouting America’s primary mission of "producing useful citizens".

 From 1972 to 1990, the First Aid merit badge was required for First Class rank.
 After 1990, this was replaced with a series of requirements to demonstrate awareness of advanced first aid techniques, including CPR.
 A sixth merit badge was added to the requirement for Star rank at that time to maintain its overall requirement of 21 merit badges, and First Aid is still one of the merit badges that is mandatory for Eagle Scout.

 Star

 Star is the rank above First Class and below Life Scout.
 It is the third-highest rank.
 Star is awarded when the Scout serves actively in the troop, team or crew in a position of responsibility for at least 4 months; performs at least six hours of community service; and earns six merit badges (four of which must be among the 13 required for Eagle Scout rank).

 Initially, the Life badge was awarded for five merit badges and the Star badge was awarded for ten.
 The order was reversed in the 1920s when it was decided that the five-pointed star of Star Scout better represented the five merit badges required for first rank above First Class.
-That symbolism disappeared when the number of merit badges required for Star was increased to six in 1990.
-A Star Scout is a responsible scout.
-A scout that not only follows the Scout Oath and Law, but also is a role model for younger scouts.
+That symbolism disappeared when the number of merit badges required for Star was increased to six in 1972.
+A Star Scout is a responsible scout, a scout who not only follows the Scout Oath and Law, but also is a role model for younger scouts.